 - Total miles covered: almost 4 miles

-- Total elevation gain: about 600 feet (but if you want to include the rock climbing we did, probably around 1000 feet)
+- Elevation gain: about 600 feet (but if you want to include the rock climbing we did, probably around 1000 feet)

 Overall, I was fairly pleased with how the hike turned out.

 It started off rather tame with some fun off-trail exploring before quickly turning into a death-defying rock climbing trek within a rock-filled forest.